Alexander of Hales: A medieval scholastic

 In doing so, he elevated Lombard's work from a mere theological resource to the basic framework of questions and problems from which masters could teach.
 The commentary (or more correctly titled a Gloss) survived in student reports from Alexander's teaching in the classroom and so it provides a major insight into the way theologians taught their discipline in the 1220s.
 As is the case with Glossa and Quaestiones Disputatae, much of his work is probably written in the form of notes on his oral teachings by students, though the content is definitely his.

 For his contemporaries, however, Alexander's fame was his inexhaustible interest in disputation.
 His disputations prior to his becoming a Franciscan cover over 1,600 pages in their modern edition.
 His disputed questions after 1236 remain unpublished.
-Alexander was also one of the first scholastics to participate in the Quodlibetal, a university event in which a master had to respond to any question posed by any student or master over a period of three days.
-Alexander's Quodlibetal questions also remain unedited.
+Alexander was also one of the first scholastics to participate in the Quodlibeta, a university event in which a master had to respond to any question posed by any student or master over a period of three days.
+Alexander's Quodlibetal Questions also remain unedited.